timhuang1018/Krop/README.md

 ## Features

 - **Cross-platform Image Cropping:** Use a unified API to crop images across multiple platforms.
+Currently support image file `PNG`, `JPEG`
 - **Built on Coil:** Take advantage of Coil’s efficiency and ease of use for image loading.
 - **Compose Multiplatform Support:** Leverage the power of JetBrains Compose to create UIs that handle cropping interactions seamlessly.
 - **Customizability:** Fine-tune the cropping area, aspect ratio, and more, to suit the needs of your app.